What are parliamentary committees?

 The government may accept, or partially accept, a committee’s recommendations, and announce its intention to take certain action.
 Some recommendations may be rejected, while the government may announce that it wishes to give further consideration to others.
 Sometimes the government may implement recommendations made by a committee through changes in legislation or government administration or policy without a formal response having been published.
 The information collected by committees and their reasoned conclusions can also contribute to policy thinking and community debate.

 An advisory report on a bill (proposed law) is presented in the same manner as other committee reports.
 If the government accepts changes to the bill recommended by the advisory report, these are incorporated into government amendments moved during the consideration in detail stage (see Infosheet No. 7 Making laws).

 How to find information about committee inquiries

-In recent times, committees have increasingly used social media to enhance public engagement in the inquiry process, including publicising inquiries and committee activities through the ‘About the House’ Twitter and Facebook accounts.
+In recent times, committees have increasingly used social media to enhance public engagement in the inquiry process, including publicising inquiries and committee activities (see ‘For more information’ below).

 Information can be obtained from the committee secretariat at Parliament House in Canberra.
 People with an interest in a particular committee or inquiry can register to track a committee to receive email updates whenever the committee’s webpage is updated (for example, when new hearings are listed or new submissions are uploaded).

-The House news web page (www.aph.gov.au/ath) provides news and articles about committee activities.
+The About the House website provides news and articles about committee activities (see ‘For more information’ below).

 Types of committees—terminology